 Villa 1880 comprises an antique plantation house sandwiched between two contemporary buildings: a flat-roofed living pavilion at the front and a double-storey bedroom block at the back.
 The entrance leads directly to the large open-sided living pavilion lying alongside the 19m pool, with open-plan guest kitchen and bar at one end, leading to the chef’s kitchen.
-A large terrace runs from the shallow section of the pool to the master suite and the spa, and houses a casual seating area.
+A large terrace runs from the shallow section of the pool to Bedroom I and the spa, and houses a casual seating area.
 From here, steps lead up to the veranda which wraps around two sides of the house, providing access to the sunset roof terrace, two guest bedrooms, children’s bunk room, media room and, above, the romantic attic bedroom.

 Flanking the full length of the 19-metre swimming pool is the open-sided living pavilion – a light-filled space designed for breezy living and easy entertaining.
 The furnishings reflect the owners’ exquisite taste and love of modern retro, with chic designer seating arranged at one end, and a solid wood dining table stretching four metres set before a river-stone wall.